Apr 12, 2017 Ralph Perdomo

 Accounts payable challenges

-From tedious and manually-driven workflows to the looming threat of fraud, common challenges in accounts payable make the job anything but stress-free.
+From tedious and manually driven workflows to the looming threat of fraud, common challenges in accounts payable processes make the job anything but stress-free.
 Simply navigating an organization's hallways getting payment approvals can feel like navigating a dark labyrinth.
-And with fraudsters, always devising new and clever ways to defraud, thwarting them can feel like a game of whack-a-mole.
+And with fraudsters always devising new and clever ways to defraud, thwarting them can feel like a game of whack-a-mole with unpaid invoices.

 But as Henry Kaiser, American industrialist and founder of the healthcare group bearing his name said, “Problems are only opportunities in work clothes."

-Here are five accounts payable challenges in need of a wardrobe change:
+Here are five common accounts payable challenges we still face today:

 - Transposing Error